pandio-com/pandioml/guides/MOVIE-RATINGS.md

-# Getting Started
+# Movie Ratings

-PandioML is meant to be incredibly powerful while also being easy to use.
-It was built with both the beginner and the expert in mind.
+This example is found in [./examples/movie_ratings](./examples/movie_ratings) and attempts to guess the rating a user will give to a movie.

 ## Install